-Tree it may reach 8m.
+The Tree may reach 8m high.
 Leaves are simple.
-Red, bisexual and regular Flowers in racemes are 5-merous with 10 filaments.
-Fruit is a wingless, hard, dark brown, 1 Seeded nut.
+Red, bisexual and regular Flowers are in racemes.
+10 stamens are present.
+The Fruit is a wingless, hard, dark brown, single seeded nut.

 Combretum bracteosum, Poivrea bracteosa.